internetarchive/sandcrawler/proposals/20200129_pdf_ingest.md

 Actions:
 - update `fatcat_file` sandcrawler table
-- check how many PDFs this might ammount to. both by uniq SHA1 and uniq `fatcat_release` matches
+- check how many PDFs this might amount to. both by uniq SHA1 and uniq `fatcat_release` matches
 - do some manual random QA verification to check that this method results in quality content in fatcat